shannonroivas/shannonroivas.github.io/index.md

 layout: page
 title: ""
 ---
-##How do the spatial characteristics of landscapes shape the demography, movement, and sociality of populations?
+## How do the spatial characteristics of landscapes shape the demography, movement, and sociality of populations?

+---

 My  research focuses on two communities of **chimpanzees** in **Gombe National Park, Tanzania** - a habitat that's experienced significant longitudinal change since the 1960s.
 This population serves as a valuable case study for exploring the ways in which feeding habitat heterogeneity across space and time can drive variation in the complex social interactions of our close evolutionary relatives.